Safe continual learning in model predictive control with prescribed bounds on the tracking error: Learning-based robust funnel MPC

-In this section we derive sufficient conditions on the parameters of models to be learned, which then guarantee that a respective model is contained in~$\cM$ for a fixed~$\bar u$.
-Later, we invoke these conditions to discuss the $\cM$-feasibility of various learning programs.
-Since in many applications a linear model may serve as a good prediction model, we derive sufficient conditions on the parameters of linear systems
+In this section we provide sufficient conditions on the parameters of linear models, which then guarantee that a respective model is contained in~$\cM$ for fixed~$\bar u,{\bar\gamma}$.
+We then invoke these conditions to discuss $\cM$-feasibility of a particular learning scheme.
+Here, we consider models

 In the following, we denote by $\lambda_Q^{+} < 0$ the largest eigenvalue of a symmetric negative definite matrix $Q = Q^\top < 0$.
-For a given reference signal $\yref \in W^{1,\infty}(\Rp,\R^m)$ and funnel boundary~$\psi \in \cG$ let $\bar \rho := \max_{\rho \in \Psi} \Norm{\rho}$ for the set~$\Psi$ defined in~\ref{umax}.
-Furthermore, for given numbers~$\bar \eta, \umax, \bar{r},\bar{s},\bar \gamma,\bar{p} \ge 0$ we define the following set of matrices, where we do not indicate the dependence on the parameters.
+For a given reference signal $\yref \in W^{1,\infty}(\Rp,\R^m)$ and funnel boundary~$\psi \in \cG$ let $\bar \rho := \max_{\rho \in \Psi} \Norm{\rho}$ for the set~$\Psi$ defined in~\eqref{def:SetPsi}.
+Furthermore, for given numbers~$\bar \eta, \bar{d}, \bar{r},\bar{s},\hat \gamma,\bar{p} \ge 0$ we define the following set of matrices, where we do not indicate the dependence on the parameters.
 Let

 and define

 where

 For $(R,S,\gamma,D_1,Q,P,D_2,\eta^0) \in \bar \cK$ we define the functions